Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves: The one-point case

 and denote the exceptional generators of type \ref{it:ord2}, \ref{it:ord3}, and \ref{it:c1+c2} by $f_\ib$, $f_\ic$, and $f_\id$, respectively.
 Then a Gr\"obner basis of the relations of $S_D$ has the following leading terms: \begin{enumerate} \item All products $f_i f_j$, where $3 \leq i \leq r, 0 \leq j \leq i - 2, j \neq 1$, except possibly $f_3 f_0$ (see below); \item All products $f_i f_\ib$, $f_i f_\ic$, and $f_i f_\id$, where $3 \leq i \leq r$, if these exceptional generators exist; \item Additional relations, according to the value of $\{-1/\alpha\}$ which also controls the generators:

-\end{enumerate} Moreover, the relations comprising the Gr\"obner basis are all minimal, with the possible exception of the two boxed ones: \begin{itemize} \item The relation with the quartic leading term $f_0^2 f_2^2$ is never minimal. \item The relation with the cubic leading term $f_0 f_3^2$ is minimal if and only if $\{-1/\alpha\}$ belongs to the subinterval $[2/3, 3/4)$. \end{itemize}
+\end{enumerate} Moreover, the relations comprising the Gr\"obner basis are all minimal, with the possible exception of the two cases with a non-quadratic leading term (boxed): \begin{itemize} \item The relation with the quartic leading term $f_0^2 f_2^2$ is never minimal. \item The relation with the cubic leading term $f_0 f_3^2$ is minimal if and only if $\{-1/\alpha\}$ belongs to the subinterval $[2/3, 3/4)$. \end{itemize}

 \end{theorem}

 The relations for $S_D$ are closely connected with those of the associated monoid $M$.
 Recall from the previous subsection that $M$ has a minimal generating set $\{v_i\}_{i \in I}$.
 Let $F$ be the free commutative monoid on $\size{I}$ generators $\{\tilde v_i\}_{i \in I}$ (isomorphic to $\bbZ_{\geq 0}^{\size{I}}$), and let $\pi$ be the projection map